ASFHyP3/hyp3-docs/docs/guides/gunw_product_guide.md

   - You will need to repeat the process of finding pairs for each footprint along the Sentinel-1 orbit path that intersects the ARIA Frame ID extent.

-Common area covered by the selected reference and secondary scenes must cover at least 90% of the ARIA Frame.
-Jobs submitted that do not provide sufficient coverage will fail.

 #### Sentinel-1 SLC Selection Constraints

 There are a number of conditions that must be met when selecting suitable sets of Sentinel-1 IW SLCs for